zcemycl/distributeCompute/src/cuda/tutorials/README.md

             |0|...|31|\||32|...|39|(14 idle)\||40|...|71|\||72|...|79|(14 idle)|
             |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
     - Therefore, a multiple of 32 in block size is avoiding the waste of resources.
+    - Warp Divergence (avoid switch if else statements which split cases into smaller than number of threads in warp.)
+        - Odd/even: active half , inactive half.
+        - If/else: active one case, inactive the rest.

 ### References
 1. [Github Nvidia Cuda Samples](https://github.com/nvidia/cuda-samples)